djgroen/FabSim3/docs/tutorials.md

 			By default, FabSim3 loads all required scripts from `templates` folder located in `plugin` directory.
 Hence the `cannonsim` file should be saved in `FabSim3/plugins/FabCannonsim/templates` directory to be used by `fabsim` command for *cannon_app* execution.

-		FabSim3 uses a template/variable [substitution](https://docs.python.org/3/library/string.html#template-strings) system to easily generate the required script for executing job on the target local/remote machine.
-The used system is `$`-based substitutions, where `$var` will replaced by the actual value of the variable `var`, and `$$` is an escape and is replaced with a single `$`.
+		FabSim3 uses a template/variable [substitution](https://docs.python.org/3/library/string.html#template-strings) system to easily generate the required script for executing the job on the target local/remote machine.
+The used system is `$`-based substitutions, where `$var` will replace the actual value of the variable `var`, and `$$` is an escape and is replaced with a single `$`.

 		To demonstrate, you can see the generated sample script for executing the *cannon_app* application on the `localhost` below: